Estimating invasive rodent abundance using removal data and hierarchical models: Results and discussion

 In the coypus case study, temperature was found to have a negative effect on abundance, with a slope estimate of -0.14 (-0.22, -0.07).
 Capture probabilities were estimated at 0.43 (0.29, 0.49) in February, 0.35 (0.19, 0.44) in March and 0.84 (0.35, 1.00) in April.
 The posterior distributions of abundance across the different sites are presented in Figure \ref{fig:pdcoypus}.

-A key assumption of the multinomial N-mixture model is that abundance follows a Poisson distribution, which assumes the mean and variance are equal.
-However, this assumption does not appear valid based on the estimated abundance.
-Fortunately, this limitation can be addressed by relaxing the Poisson assumption.
-A straightforward approach is to use a negative binomial distribution to account for overdispersion.
+The Poisson assumption does not appear valid based on the estimated abundance in Figure \ref{fig:pdcoypus}, which shows a skewed posterior distribution of site-level abundances and wide credible intervals, suggesting greater variability than expected under a Poisson distribution.
+This is confirmed by a goodness-of-fit test, which yielded a p-value of 0.04, indicating a lack of fit.
+Fortunately, this limitation can be addressed by relaxing the Poisson assumption and use a negative binomial distribution instead.
 This adjustment can be implemented in both \texttt{NIMBLE} and \texttt{unmarked} but is not currently supported by \texttt{ubms}.
-I demonstrate how to fit such a model to the coypus data in the Supplementary Material.
 Interestingly, under the negative binomial model, the effect of temperature on abundance was no longer significant, with a slope estimate of -0.27 (-1.29, 0.60).
+Moreover, the goodness-of-fit test for the abundance component of the model no longer indicated a lack of fit, with a p-value of 0.39.

 In the muskrats case study, temperature was found to have a negative effect on abundance, with a slope estimate of -0.48 (-0.70, -0.26).
 The standard deviation of the site random effect was estimated at 1.62 (1.46, 1.79).
 Capture probabilities were estimated at 0.12 (0.05, 0.25) in January, 0.25 (0.15, 0.35) in February and 0.60 (0.53, 0.75) in March.
 Estimated abundance across sites after removal is presented in Figure \ref{fig:muskrats}.
+A goodness-of-fit test for the abundance component of the model yielded a p-value of 0.44, indicating no evidence of lack of fit.
+However, the test for the observation component revealed a lack of fit (p-value = 0), for reasons that remain to be investigated.

 An important feature of multinomial N-mixture models is their ability to quantify uncertainty, which is often overlooked in spatial analyses.
 Here, I provide the coefficient of variation to represent the uncertainty surrounding abundance estimates.
 This metric can help identify specific areas where increased sampling effort might be beneficial to improve estimate precision.